 The PCC follows the Wells Diocesan Policy, committed to ensuring that everyone working with children, young people and vulnerable adults:

 •Understands and follows Holy Trinity Church’s Safeguarding Policy

-The designated person for safeguarding is Ruth Haines, who, with the Vicar or Diocesen Safeguarding Officer, will advise and take appropriate action where necessary.
+The designated person for safeguarding at Holy Trinity is Ruth Haines, who, with the Vicar or Diocesan Safeguarding Officer, will advise and take appropriate action where necessary.